Let’s begin with some gooseflesh. Take a watch.

 Here are the benefits of showing gratitude in the workplace:

 - We become more approachable and friendly, which helps us be perceived favorably, network better and expand our social circles of influence (Here’s Fredrickson’s ‘Broaden And Build’ theory that supports this premise).

 - We are more attentive and reciprocative to other people’s moods and expectations, making for more empathetic interactions and deeper relationships.

-- We are more expressive and communicative, and thus able to present stronger cases for our causes.
+- We are more expressive and communicative and thus present more robust cases for our causes.

 - Gratitude nurtures our brains, too, as this graphic from positivepsychology.com show:

-- As we become more ‘alive’ and ‘mindful’ of our actions, we become smarter in our thought processes, more courageous when it comes to taking big decisions in life, and measurably more productive at work.
+- As we become more ‘alive’ and ‘mindful’ of our actions, we become smarter in our thought processes, more courageous when taking big decisions in life, and measurably more productive at work.

 - Gratitude is a proven way to lift one’s mental health and EQ - a goal worth chasing, especially in times of uncertainty and change when moods are perpetually taut.
 It releases toxic thoughts from our system, helps in stress management, and brings down levels of anxiety and depression.